April / Katie

 KF: Listening and learning and asking questions, and not being afraid to take the initiative, and just going for it.
 Gearing up for the race meet is in itself a preparation of mental fitness.
 What I do a lot in my job is anticipate the needs of my boss, who's the production coordinator, and trying to fill in where she needs help the most.
 And I make sure I have plenty of coffee and [am wearing] comfortable shoes because I walk a lot of miles during the race meet.

 SIB: You assist people in both of your jobs.
-How do you strike the balance between comradery and professionalism?
+How do you strike the balance between camaraderie and professionalism?

 KF: I think boundaries are important in a professional relationship.
 There are some things you talk about, some things you don't.
 I'm really lucky to have close bonds with the people I work with in both places.